-The first mentions and interest in this supplement called fish oil came when scientists observed cultures such as the Alaskan inuits which are known for they low heart disease rate even if they have high fat diets.
+The first mentions and interest in this supplement came when scientists observed cultures such as the Alaskan Inuits which are known for they low heart disease rate even if they always use high fat diets.

-The question was: “why are these tribes so healthy and longevive even if they consume such high amount of fats ?
+The question was: “why are these tribes so healthy even if they consume such high amounts of fats?

 It is said to be the next “god’s mana” that does wonders for your blood and weight loss.

 Fish Oil Benefits Include:

 - Increased fat burning